 How should I cook the chicken?

 Many recipes will tell you to poach the chicken.
 Which means cooking it in water or stock on the stovetop.
-So basically your cooking the chicken in water (sort of boiling the chicken), and lots of the flavor comes out in the water.
+So basically you’re cooking the chicken in water (sort of boiling the chicken), and lots of the flavor comes out in the water.
 And some chicken can get a little rubbery cooking this way.

 If I’m making soup this is fine.
 But if I’m making chicken for a salad topping or chicken salad I’m going to roast the meat.
 This would be the same if I was cooking a whole chicken or pieces with the bone in and skin on.